joshhrdz/josh.hrdz.us/content/_index.en.md

 # Welcome...

-### This blog is mostly about software development.
-Expect to see articles about `Java`, `Python`, `Cybersecurity`, `Go`, and really anything that I may find interesting.
+### This blog is mostly about software development, artificial intelligence, microservices and cybersecurity.
+Yeah, all the buzz words.
+In reality, these are just my notes as I learn more about these and other technologies.

-### It is a work in progress, but I hope you find it useful:thumbsup:.
+### It is a work in progress, but I do hope you find it useful:thumbsup:.